About us

 “The hard work has begun.”

-“ARCC’s goal is to be a leader in the protection and restoration of the Amazon, particularly the Western/Ecuadorian region which faces unapparelled and rapidly increasing threats to biodiversity and Indigenous peoples.
-Our role is to execute, support, and empower research and community-based initiatives that can influence social, ecological, and political change.
+“ARCC’s goal is to be a leader in the protection and restoration of the western Amazon Rainforest.
+This region of the Amazon basin is distinct for its exceptional biodiversity, languages and Indigenous cultures, and the unapparelled and rapidly increasing threats that it faces.
+ARCC’s role is to execute, support, and empower research and community-based initiatives that can influence social, ecological, and political change.

-What sets us apart is our approach—we collaborate with an incredible array of indigenous communities to simultaneously address the inextricable issues of biodiversity conservation and community well-being.
+What sets us apart is our values and approach—we collaborate with an incredible array of Indigenous partners to simultaneously address the inextricable issues of biodiversity conservation and cultural well-being.
 Our projects are strategically diverse in scale and approach, spanning the scope of ecology, sustainable economics, journalism, and education.

-We founded ARCC with the idea of channeling the resources and passions of donors and sponsors towards on-the-ground initiatives that truly make a difference.
+We founded ARCC with the idea of channeling the resources and passions of donors, sponsors, and partners towards on-the-ground initiatives that truly make a difference.
 As we grow, so will the impact of our work.
-Eventually, we hope to have the funds to support a diverse and dedicated team to execute and manage a suite of crucial projects.
+Eventually, we hope to support a diverse and dedicated team to execute and manage a suite of crucial projects.

 I firmly believe that the important work is not hindered by a lack of passionate people, and certainly not the talents they provide.
 It’s hindered by the support provided—financially, professionally, and collaboratively.
 We are going to break those barriers and work alongside the Amazon to ensure its brightest future.”